 Studio Sessions & Digital Workshops are at the core of the program, honing fundamental making skills and empowering students to craft their own design solutions.
-Working in teams, students develop a project from design conception to prototyping, and present the final results of their work to instructors and guest critics, as well as in a public forum.
+Working in teams, students develop a project from design conception to prototyping, and present the final results of their work to instructors and guest critics.

 "Disc* challenged me to think more critically and globally, and it also sparked a newly discovered passion...
 I will continue pursuing this passion in the future, and what I'm taking away from Disc will carry into the future.
 I feel truly accomplished, and having the chance to do it all in the Bay area is something I will never forget!"